LycheeOrg/LycheeOrg.github.io/docs/installation.md

 	- PostgreSQL _(version > 9.2)_
 	- Lychee's inbuilt SQLite3 support
 - PHP >= 8.0 with these PHP extensions:
+	- bcmath
+	- ctype
-	- BCMath
+	- dom
-	- Ctype
+	- exif
-	- Exif
+	- fileinfo
-	- Fileinfo
+	- filter
-	- GD
+	- gd
-	- Imagick (optional &mdash; to generate better thumbnails)
+	- imagick (optional &mdash; to generate better thumbnails)
+	- json
+	- libxml
-	- JSON
+	- mbstring
-   	- Mbstring
+	- openssl
-   	- OpenSSL
+	- pcre
 	- PDO
+	- Phar
+	- SimpleXML
-   	- Tokenizer
+	- tokenizer
-   	- XML
+	- xml
-   	- ZIP
+	- xmlwriter
-- These PHP extensions are necessary if you are running a FreeBSD system:
+- These PHP extensions may be necessary if you are running a FreeBSD system:
-	- Simplexml
-	- Dom
-	- Session
+	- session
-	- Zlib
+	- zlib
 - You will also need one of these PHP extensions:
 	- SQLite3 for SQLite3 databases
 	- MySQLi (or PDO_MySQL) for MySQL or MariaDB databases